aloisorozco/ApartmentMonitor/vault/README.md

 Preamble:

+Install hashicorp vault and add it to path.
+(I used version 1.20.2)

-Obtain a certificate and RSA key pair (For developmnet purposes, you can use openssl to generate these 2 files).
+Obtain a certificate and RSA key pair (For development purposes, you can use openssl to generate these 2 files).
-Move the certificate and key under the certs folder and have them names as \certs\vault.crt and certs\vault.key.
-You can then move these to the proper folder for use in application.properties (src/main/resources/ssl/).

 For example:
 openssl req -x509 -newkey rsa:4096 -nodes -keyout vault.key -out vault.crt -days 365 -addext "subjectAltName=DNS:localhost,IP:127.0.0.1"

+Move the certificate and key under the certs folder and have them names as \certs\vault.crt and certs\vault.key.

 You can then use an application like portecle or keytool to make a JKS file using the vault's certification.
+You can then move this to the proper folder for use in application.properties (src/main/resources/ssl/).

 Step 1:
 Open a terminal from the vault folder and run: